 - Equity: Providing people who are dependent on public transportation with an improved means of accessing economic and social opportunities and activities.

 - Sustainability: Protecting the environment and lessening dependence on non-renewable fossil fuels.

-In early 2011, oversight of HART’s budget became a matter of dispute between Honolulu Mayor Peter Carlisleand the Honolulu City Council.
+In early 2011, oversight of HART’s budget became a matter of dispute between, then mayor, Peter Carlisle and the Honolulu City Council.
 Carlisle argued the City Council did not have the authority to approve HART’s budget but the council disagreed.
-Both sides appear to be headed to court to resolve the issue.
+Both sides appeared for a time to be headed to court but later settled the matter.

-Carlisle and the Honolulu City Council contribute a total of six selections — three each — to the 10-member board of HART.
+Carlisle and the Honolulu City Council contributed a total of six selections — three each — to the 10-member board of HART.

-The ten members of the HART Board of Directors are:
+The revised group of ten members of the HART board are:

-- Damien Kim, business manager and financial secretary of the local International Brotherhood of Electrical Workers chapter
+- Chair Damien Kim, business manager and financial secretary of International Brotherhood of Electrical Workers Local 1186.